score-p/scorep_binding_python/README.md

 python -m scorep --mpi <script.py>
 ```

 This will ensure, that the right Score-P libs are in `LD_PRELOAD`.
 It will re-execute the tracing script, with the preloaded libs.
-Please be aware that during installation the shebang of scorep.py is rewritten to match your current python version.